iblech/lets-play-agda/Padova2025/Explorations/Forcing/Intro.lagda.md

 geometry.
-This account of algebraic geometry allows us to do modern Grothendieck-style algebraic geometry (over arbitrary base schemes) using a simple language reminiscient of the classical Italian school of algebraic geometers (who worked only over ℂ), avoiding the need to manage technicalities of schemes.
+This account of algebraic geometry allows us to do modern Grothendieck-style algebraic geometry (over arbitrary base schemes) using a simple language reminiscient of the classical Italian school of algebraic geometers (but who worked only over ℂ), avoiding the need to manage technicalities of schemes.